Tuvalu

 Before departure, reserved check-in lane, baggage check and priority access on the plane.

-At the airport, reserved entrance to the lounge: huge sofas, TVs, food and drinks buffet.
+At the airport, reserved access to the lounge: huge sofas, TVs, food and drink buffet.

-Inside the plane, luggage taken by the stewardess, tablet available, welcome drink, menu to choose from.
+Inside the aircraft, the stewardess takes your luggage, a tablet is available, a welcome drink and a menu to choose from.

-But after these flights, it’ s much more difficult to come back to Economy…
+But after these flights, it is much harder to get back to economy…

-Considered as a capital city and not as an atoll, Funafuti can obviously be visited in a very short time.
+Since Funafuti is considered a capital city and not an atoll, it can obviously be visited in a very short time.

-The first stop on arrival will certainly be the bank, because everything is paid in cash and there are not ATMs.
+The first stop on arrival will certainly be the bank, as everything is paid by cash and there are no ATMs.

-Tuvalu has been issuing coins since 1976, while the banknotes in circulation are Australian banknotes.
+Tuvalu has issued coins since 1976, but the banknotes in circulation are Australian.

-As I have already mentioned, coming to Tuvalu means arriving at the fun airport, which is located at an altitude of only 3 metres above sea level.
+As mentioned above, arriving in Tuvalu means arriving at the airport of Fun, which is only 3 metres above sea level.

-But because the very small size of the atoll, the airport runway is also a city street.
+However, due to the small size of the atoll, the airport runway is also a city street.

-Daily activities are in fact interrupted for the time needed for the plane to take off or land, which only happens in the morning because the runway is not illuminated and the radio and navigation equipments are minimal.
+In fact, daily activities are interrupted for the time it takes for the plane to take off or land, which only happens in the morning because the runway is not lit and the radio and navigation equipment is minimal.

 Immediately afterwards, the runway is filled with children playing football, scooters running, old people walking…

-And of course the few travellers who have arrived here enjoy taking photos.
+And of course the few travellers who have arrived like to take photos.

-I had a similar situation in Berlin, but Tempelhof Airport is closed, transformed into the largest park in the German capital.
+I had a similar situation in Berlin, but Tempelhof Airport is closed and has been transformed into the largest park in the German capital.

 Tuvalu looks like a strip of land separating the Pacific Ocean from Te Namo Lagoon.

-At low tide in the morning, much of the lagoon is a huge expanse of rocks and coral.
+At low tide in the morning, much of the lagoon is a vast expanse of rocks and coral.

 Wear shoes even in the water, otherwise every step will be difficult and painful.

-It is impressive when the ocean shows even a fraction of its strength.
+It is impressive when the ocean shows even a fraction of its power.

-The waves come in high and strong, occupy whatever they want and overflow the lagoon.
+The waves come in high and strong, taking what they want and overflowing the lagoon.

-Where until a few moments ago you could walk, now you can swim in a depth of a few metres (in some parts the lagoon exceeds 30 metres).
+Where you could walk a few moments ago, you can now swim to a depth of a few metres (in some parts of the lagoon it is over 30 metres).

-The Funafuti Marine Conservation Area was established on June 1996.
+The Funafuti Marine Conservation Area was established in June 1996.

 The protected area is essential for the conservation of marine and terrestrial biodiversity and for the protection of the ecosystem.

-After booking the planes, I really thought for a long time that I would have to sleep in the street (or on the airport runway).
+After booking the flights, I really thought I would have to sleep on the street (or on the airport runway).

-In fact, I didn’t find accommodation and also the Tuvalu Ministry of Tourism, contacted by email, advised me to postpone my trip.
+In fact, I couldn’t find any accommodation and even the Tuvalu Ministry of Tourism, whom I contacted by email, advised me to postpone my trip.

-In the days that I had unwittingly chosen, the Pacific Islands Meeting was to be held in Funafuti (I write about it at the end of this article) and all hotels were therefore reserved for world delegations.
+On the days I had unwittingly chosen, the Pacific Islands Meeting was to be held in Funafuti (I write about this at the end of this article) and all the hotels were therefore reserved for world delegations.

 After several weeks of emails and requests, I found a bed at Afelita’s Island Resort.

-Obviously it’s not a luxury resort (even if the prices are not cheap), but it’s a house on a small island reachable by sailing a few minutes in the Te Namo Lagoon.
+Of course, it’s not a luxury resort (although the prices are not cheap), but it’s a house on a small island that can be reached in a few minutes by boat in the Te Namo lagoon.

-I relaxed a lot, also if I’d like to spend more time on the bigger island.
+I found it very relaxing, even though I’d like to spend more time on the bigger island.

 The Funafuti Lagoon Hotel, also known as Vaiaku Langi or Vaiaku Lagi Hotel, is the only hotel in Tuvalu.
 It’s a state-owned hotel but was built in 1993 with Chinese financial support.

-There are also many small lodge, like b&b.
+There are also many small lodges, such as B&Bs.

-If you don’t find available accommodation online, simply contact the full lodges or the Tuvalu Ministry of Tourism.
+If you can’t find accommodation online, contact the lodges or the Tuvalu Ministry of Tourism.

-Those who don’t believe in climate change should come here and understand why Tuvalu is considered the first of the nations that will disappear due to rising oceans.
+Anyone who doesn’t believe in climate change should come here and understand why Tuvalu is considered the first of the nations to be wiped out by rising oceans.

 My trip to Tuvalu coincided with the Pacific Islands Forum, which was also attended by other international partners.

-The main topic was obviously to find solutions to fight climate change and to give a future to the nations and atolls that risk survival.
+The main topic was obviously to find solutions to combat climate change and to give a future to the nations and atolls that are threatened with extinction.

 Or at least so it should have been.

-On the flight from Fiji to Funafuti I was in fact sitting close to the European Union delegate at the meeting.
+Indeed, on the flight from Fiji to Funafuti, I sat next to the European Union delegate at the meeting.

-I had the opportunity to read a preview of the conference speech he was going to make, and I felt disgusted.
+I had the opportunity to read a preview of his speech to the conference, and I was disgusted.

-There was no reference to climate change, historical analysis or future policies about.
+There was no reference to climate change, no historical analysis, no future policy.

 Only secondary links with the United States and Australia would have been allowed.

-I sincerely hope the islands have sent these insanities back to sender.
+I sincerely hope that the islands have returned this madness to sender.

-If these are the only European environmental policies, it’s easy to see why everything is going as we know it.
+If this is Europe’s only environmental policy, it’s easy to see why everything continues as we know it.

-I don’t know how many more years Tuvalu will live, but I hope that you will be able to know it too.
+I don’t know how many more years Tuvalu will live, but I hope you do too.